What is Dental Specialty Training (DST) and how does recruitment work?

 While most dental graduates look forward to a career providing a full range of oral health care to patients in general dental practice, many have an interest in a specific aspect of dentistry.

-Dentists can achieve specialist status by gaining entry to one of the Speciality Training programmes.
+Dentists can achieve specialist status by completing one of the Dental Speciality Training (DST) programmes.

 Video: Introduction to specialty training